vuejs/vue-cli/docs/dev-guide/plugin-dev.md

 Enter your username and password.
 This will store the credentials so you don’t have to enter it for every publish.

 :::tip
-Before publishing a plugin, make sure you choose a right name for it!
+Before publishing a plugin, make sure you choose the right name for it!
 Name convention is `vue-cli-plugin-<name>`.
 Check [Discoverability](#discoverability) section for more information
 :::

 To publish a plugin, go to the plugin root folder and run this command in the terminal: